 Most Rottweiler breeders and experts believe that these rare Rottweilers result from crossbreeding (breeding a Rottie with a dog of another breed).
 Not necessarily (and usually not) the actual parents of the "rare" pup, but definitely within their individual or collective family trees.

 In addition to aesthetic issues, there are also other problems.
-Some breeders and experts believe that various health problems appear more frequently in rare Rottweilers, possibly due to the inbreeding that produced them, or as a genetic/hereditary issue.
+For example, some breeders and experts believe that various health problems appear more frequently in rare Rottweilers, possibly due to the inbreeding that produced them or as a genetic/hereditary issue.

 Some of these include eye problems (most often associated with the lighter-colored eyes seen in red and blue Rottweilers), heart problems, and hip/joint problems.